jxzb1988/MMQTL/README.md

 ## New features

-Some new features are included in v1.2.0.
+Some new features are included in v1.3.0.

-1. When there is no individual data available, users can provide summary results and mmQTL conducts meta-analysis to integrate the QTL signal among datasets;
+1. A license file is attached;

-2. Covariate matrix can be provided to control for confounding factors, and remove non-genetic variance.
+2. An option to adjust random-effect model by Han & Eksin method is introduced.

 ## Installation